Kang the Conqueror: Temporal selves

-Pharaoh Rama-Tut
+Rama-Tut

-Pharaoh Rama-Tut was Kang's original alias when he ruled ancient Egypt.
+Rama-Tut was Kang's original alias when he ruled ancient Egypt.
 Later in life, he retires as Kang, returns to the Rama-Tut identity, and helps the Avengers defeat his past self when he attempts to capture the "Celestial Madonna".
 He nearly surrenders to destiny to become Immortus, but changes his mind and returns to the Kang identity when he discovers that Immortus is a pawn of beings called the Time-Keepers.

 Immortus

 Immortus is a future version of Kang who resides in Limbo.
 Kang was destined to become him until the last issue of the Avengers Forever series, in which powerful beings called the Time-Keepers unintentionally separate the former from the latter.

 Iron Lad

 Iron Lad is an adolescent version of Kang who learned of his future self when Kang tried to prevent a childhood hospitalization.
 Attempting to escape his destiny, the teen Nate Richards steals his future self's advanced armor and travels back to the past, forming the Young Avengers to help him stop Kang.
 When his attempt to reject his destiny results in Kang's death, the resulting destruction caused by the changes in history forces Iron Lad to return to his time and undo the damage by becoming Kang.